 • AWS CloudFormation: update or delete resources in a CloudFormation template.

-• Terraform: update or delete resources in a Terraform template.
+• Terraform: update or delete resources in a Terraform template, modify Terraform variables files.

 • Other integrations: